zukunft/zukunft.com/docs/code_functions_all.md

             alue.php
     \-- time_value - section for function time_value not yet defined that it should be set and get in /sandbox/sandbox_v alue.php
+    \-- geo_value - section for function geo_value not yet defined that it should be set and get in /sandbox/sandbox_val ue.php
     \-- is_std - section for function is_std is expected to be info in /sandbox/sandbox_value.php
     \-- phr_lst - section for function phr_lst not yet defined that it should be set and get in /sandbox/sandbox_value.p hp